 Why choose French?

-Gain an in-depth knowledge of the culture and society of France and speak a foreign language fluently.
+Gain an in-depth knowledge of the culture and society of France and French-speaking countries, and speak a foreign language fluently.

 The course involves: